AjayBhat2003/M1_Calender_app/1_Requirements/readme.md

 ##  High level requirements
 * Availability Of The Product.
 * Billing of the purchased product.
-* Invpice of the product.
+* Invoice of the product.

 ## Low level Requirements
 # Availability of product